gwaidan/metro-modular/Flightpath/readme.md

 -slightly beefed-up ground plane stitching, and the component board now has ground pours on both sides;

--adding a location marker to keep JLCPCB production batch numbers hidden out of sight;
+-adding a location marker on both boards to keep JLCPCB production batch numbers from contaminating aesthetics;

 -polarity stripe marker on the Euro power header